-Click Optimise to draw the visible data at the highest magnification without clipping at the top and bottom.
 Click Show All to set the y axis to display the maximum possible range for waveform channels and from 0 to the estimated event rate for event channels drawn with a frequency axis.
 Both these buttons close the dialog.
 You can optimise without opening the dialog with the keyboard short-cut Ctrl+Q and by right-clicking on a channel and selecting the optimise option from the context menu.